aniketbwarhade/Devloper_connector/README.md

 ## Purpose

-	DevConnector is mainly designed to share the ideas, skills and knowledge to wide developers around the world.
+<p> DevConnector is mainly designed to share the ideas, skills and knowledge to wide developers around the world.
 New Bees can easily interact with the experienced developers and they can tune their skills.
-Also, Developers can expose their sharing and teaching skills.
+Also, Developers can expose their sharing and teaching skills.</p>

 ## Steps to run the project: